 One of my favorite soups is Clam Chowder and the idea that I wouldn’t have to spend all day working on getting that soup cooked, creamed, and clams steamed and added sounded intriguing.
 The Ball Blue Book has the recipe for Chowder base but as many cooks know that clams can very easily be overcooked and become rubbery.
-So the thought is how to make this recipe using the ingredients and still get the clam flavor into the base.
 The key – clam juice!
 We decided to omit the clams but add clam juice and processes as directed.
 We will add fresh clams steamed to the soup when served to keep them from being rubbery.

 Here is both the New England and Manhattan recipes for the base:

 - 1 cup chopped onion (about 1 medium)